CV GIANCARLODINARDO.6@GMAIL.COM

 3-requirements video (NE and C. Pennsylvania)

 Three requirements to qualify: US resident, homeowner, roof older than a defined threshold.
-Introduced specifically in the tight-zip regions where out-of-area leads were costing the sales team real time with no revenue potential.
+Introduced in tight-zip regions where out-of-area leads were costing the sales team real time with no revenue potential.
 Qualifier format pre-filters before the click.

 Tight zip regions only.
 Set rate improvement was the target.